 Several considerations should be made in conjunction with the establishment of an asset management strategy, all of which move beyond a simple assumption of maintenance work order scheduling based on suggested life cycles.

 - As part of the implementation of an asset management strategy, examine the preventive maintenance requirements for each asset.
-This will inform the development of a cohesive plan, which can subsequently be programmed into the computerized maintenance management system software.
+This will inform the development of a cohesive plan, which can subsequently be programmed into CMMS software.

 - Using the feedback loop discussed above, include condition-based maintenance concepts into your preventive maintenance.
 On a more detailed level, this means allowing for adjustments to future work orders contained in the maintenance management software.
 This will allow personnel to account for unexpected deterioration.